outofmbufs/tokenizer/README.md

  - Two more ways (beyond just StopIteration) to handle EOF: a one-time EOF token prior to the StopIteration, or an infinite supply of EOF tokens (never causing StopIteration).

 The TokStreamEnhancer does not depend on the `Tokenizer` class; it can be layered onto any iterator that provides a stream of arbitrary objects.

+## UNICODE Tangent
+The commmon programming identifier format of "first character must be alphabetic or underscore, rest of them same but also can be digits" is usually written like this:

+    r'[A-Za-z_][A-Za-z_0-9]*'

+but that doesn't work for more generalized Unicode characters.
+If Unicode characters are to be allowed the required expression is a little bit obscure/tricky so the TokenMatch class provides that expression as a class variable:

+    TokenMatch.unicode_identifier_re

+and, for symmetry, provides the simple ASCII equivalent too:

+    TokenMatch.ascii_identifier_re    # same as r'[A-Za-z_][A-Za-z_0-9]*'

+In this README any example built with IDENTIFIER-like things will use the unicode variant; substitute the ascii regular expression if preferable.

+Thus, for example:

+    TokenMatch('IDENTIFIER', TokenMatch.unicode_identifier_re)

+will accept identifiers like:

+    MötleyCrüe

+whereas

+    TokenMatch('IDENTIFIER', TokenMatch.ascii_identifier_re)

+will not.

 ## Using the Tokenizer